This publication ethics is adapted based on the publishing ethics policy of COPE.

 2. Objectivity Standard.
 Reviews should be conducted objectively supported by clear arguments and constructive feedback for the author.
 Personal criticism of the author is inappropriate.

 3. Timeliness.
 Reviewers only agree to review if they are sure they can do the review on time.
 If the assigned reviewer knows that it is impossible to meet the specified deadline, they should notify the editor immediately.

 5. Conflict of Interest.
-Reviewers should not evaluate articles in which they have competing, collaborating or other ties or affiliations with authors or institutions associated with the publications.
+Reviewers should not evaluate articles in which they have competing interests, collaboration, or other ties or affiliations with authors.